concurp1-1920/concurp1-1920.github.io/TPs/Bank.md

 }
 ```

-Note that it is the person’s process who prints the balance, but the bank can do it too.
+Note that, here, it is the person’s process who prints the balance, but the bank can do it too.

-Similarly to the previous TPs, all the arguments are optional,
+Similarly to the previous TPs, all the arguments are **optional**,
 and are in the following order on the command line.

 ```